 Employers should ensure that any staff members who use ladders are properly trained before using them.
 Posting ladder safety tips and regularly reminding staff members about safe ladder usage can go a long way in keeping employees safe.

-Click here to download our technical bulletin containing this useful safety information.
+Click here to download our safety summary containing this useful safety information.